zf-wei/zf-wei.github.io/_talks/GSPC22.md

 This is the seminar page: [20th Northeast Probability Seminar](https://sites.google.com/view/gspc2022/).

-Title: Bound Return Probabilities via Spectral Embedding Method.
+Title: Bound Return Probabilities via Spectral Embedding.

 Abstract: With spectral embedding method, we will give sharp bound on return probabilities of random walk on graphs.
 As a by-product, bounds on the spectrum of transition matrices on graphs will be obtained.